GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-07-09-resist-llm.md

 And yet the responses I got to that article were baffling:

-{% include image.html src="/assets/reddit-rant.png" alt="reddit-rant.png" %}
+{% include image.html src="/assets/reddit-rant.png" alt="A rant on Reddit" %}

 Which got me thinking about why there’s still a hardcore of “old school” programmers who insist on shoeing horses when we’re all driving cars.